Kathy Edwards - President

 Kathy is one of the Cedarmere Foundation’s two co-founders.
-She has a Ph.D. in Human and Organizational Systems and has spent decades working with nonprofit organizations, both as a board member and as an organization development consultant.
+She has a PhD in Human and Organizational Systems and has spent decades working with nonprofit organizations, both as a board member and as an organization development consultant.
 These experiences are what created her passion for building the capacity of the nonprofits in our community that work so hard to improve the lives of all who live here.
+She is serving a 2-year term as the Co-Chair of the Statewide Capacity Collaborative in 2021-2022.
 Kathy has four children and 11 grandchildren.
-When she's not spending time with family or promoting capacity building grants within the philanthropic community, she loves to ski, play tennis, hike, bike, read, take photographs, and go for long urban walks in one of Seattle’s many great neighborhoods.
+When she's not spending time with family or promoting capacity building grants within the philanthropic community, she loves to ski, play tennis, hike, bike, read, take photographs, and go for long urban walks.

-Amy is the Cedarmere Foundation’s first non-family member trustee.
-She is the Executive Director of Financial Beginnings Washington, a nonprofit that provides financial literacy courses to youth and adults.
-Previously, she was an auditor specializing in nonprofit organizations and a consultant to boards and EDs.
-Amy is a CPA and holds MBA, MPhil and MNPL degrees.
-She is the Lead Instructor for the Nonprofit Management Certificate Program at the UW and a former Adjunct Professor in the MNPL program at Seattle U. Amy is an art collector and an aspiring novelist.
+Amy (she/ella) is the Cedarmere Foundation’s first non-family member trustee.
+She is the Director of People & Culture at MOHAI, the locally treasured and nationally respected Museum of History and Industry.
+Amy is a seasoned nonprofit executive and trusted advisor to nonprofit boards and executives, with a deep passion for education and the arts.
+She is a CPA and former auditor specializing in nonprofit organizations and holds MBA, MPhil and MNPL degrees.
+She was the Lead Instructor for the Nonprofit Management Certificate Program at the UW and a former Adjunct Professor in the MNPL program at Seattle U. Amy is an art collector and an aspiring novelist.
 She is fluent in Spanish and lived overseas for 12 years.
-Amy has recently discovered a passion for Pilates, though she still enjoys the great outdoors, music and theatre.
+Amy has recently discovered a passion for Pilates, though she still enjoys the great outdoors, music and the theatre!

 George is also a co-founder of the Cedarmere Foundation.
 During his career, he served as the Head of five independent schools throughout the United States.
 He also had a distinguished career in the United States Air Force.
 He has served on numerous nonprofit boards over the last four decades and has been consulting and coaching independent school Heads since he retired from leading schools himself.
 George enjoys travel, playing tennis, reading novels and writing.
 Some of his best trips have been with one or more of his 11 grandchildren, who get to choose where they want to go with their grandparents, Lollie and Pop.

 Bob is a Graduate Gemologist from GIA (Gemological Institute of America) and the owner of Exact Gems International and The Seattle Gem Art Gallery.
-He currently lives in Los Altos Hills, California.
 In addition to serving on the Cedarmere Foundation board, he has volunteered with several nonprofit organizations including Seattle Opera where he served on the board of Bravo.